Meghan Althoff, MD, PhD

 Dr. Kam has published a number of peer-reviewed journal articles, most of which can be found in top communication, prevention, and adolescent journals such as Communication Research, Human Communication Research, Journal of Communication, Health Communication, Prevention Science, and Journal of Research on Adolescence.
 She also has presented over 30 papers at national and international conferences and has received several top paper awards.
 In 2016, she received the Early Career Award from the Interpersonal Division at the National Communication Association, one of the premier associations in her discipline.

-Kam, J. A., Steuber Fazio, K. R., & Mendez Murillo, R. (2018).
+Kam, J. A., Steuber Fazio, K. R., & *Mendez Murillo, R. (2019).
 Disclosing one’s undocumented status to non-family members: Exploring the perspectives of undocumented youth of Mexican origin.
-Journal of Social and Personal Relationships.
+Journal of Social and Personal Relationships, 36, 3178-3198.

 Fatima A. Muñoz is a Mexican physician and postdoctoral fellow in the UC San Diego Division of Global Public Health, is a native of the San Diego/Tijuana border region.
 Dr. Muñoz obtained a Medical Degree and a Master’s in Public Health from Universidad Autonoma de Baja California (UABC).
 She has over 10 years of experience working in outreach community health prevention programs, specifically in underserved populations.
 She served as Director of a community clinic in Ensenada, B.C.
 Mexico on behalf of the government for three years, and afterwards joined Universidad Xochicalco School of Medicine as a Medical coordinator for the Community and Research Program for 10 years.
 During this time, Dr. Muñoz coordinated prevention campaigns on addictions and STIs, including HIV among youths.
 She also has participated as a clinical advisor in two interventions to reduce risk behaviors among adolescents in junior and high schools in Tijuana, Mexico.
 Dr. Munoz’s interest in community–based, participatory research, particularly with vulnerable populations, led her to start a Fellowship in HIV/AIDS and associated co–morbidities in the US-Mexico Border region at UC San Diego, and two post-doctoral fellowships since 2008.